DevMadhup/Wanderlust-Mega-Project/Project-implementation.md

   - <b>Username: admin</b>
 #
 - <b id="Jenkins-worker">Setup jenkins worker node</b>
   - Create a new EC2 instance and install jenkins on it
+> [!Important]
+> Create one IAM role with "Administrator access" and attach it to the instance where your pipeline will be executed, For.eg.
+Jenkins Node.
+>
   ```bash
   sudo apt update -y
   sudo apt install fontconfig openjdk-17-jre -y